SharePoint Framework development with SharePoint Server 2016 Feature Pack 2

 - Deployment of the solution package to the SharePoint app catalog

-- SharePoint 2016 - You can also host your files in the local SharePoint farm itself.
+- SharePoint Server 2016: You can also host your files in the local SharePoint farm itself.
 You can, for example, define a standardized site in your farm where all the SharePoint Framework assets are being hosted.
-Take note, however, that by default .json files are not allowed to be uploaded to SharePoint 2016 libraries.
-So farm level settings will need to be adjusted for this option.
+Take note, however, that by default, .json files are not allowed to be uploaded to SharePoint Server 2016 libraries, so farm level settings must be adjusted for this option.

-You can find more details on blocked file types in SharePoint 2016 from the following support article: Types of files that cannot be added to a list or library
+For more information about blocked file types in SharePoint Server 2016, see the following support article: Types of files that cannot be added to a list or library.

 Development environment considerations

-When you are developing SharePoint Framework client-side web parts you need Internet connectivity to access npm packages.
-This is required when solutions are being scaffolded using the SharePoint Framework Yeoman templates.
+When you're developing SharePoint Framework client-side web parts, you need Internet connectivity to access npm packages.
+This is required when solutions are being scaffolded by using the SharePoint Framework Yeoman templates.

-If Internet access is not available for the development machines, you can setup a local on-premises registry for the required npm packages.
-However, this requires additional software and a significant amount of work to setup and maintain local package versions with packages in the actual npm gallery.
+If Internet access isn't available for the development machines, you can set up a local on-premises registry for the required npm packages.
+However, this requires additional software and a significant amount of work to set up and maintain local package versions with packages in the actual npm gallery.

 The Team-based development on the SharePoint Framework guidance document includes different options for development environment setup including when you might need to support multiple SharePoint Framework versions.

-How to determine which SharePoint Framework version was used for a solution
+Determine which version was used for a solution

 If you have existing SharePoint Framework solutions and you'd like to confirm which version of the SharePoint Framework was used for them, you'll need to check the following locations: